DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ####Introduction: advantages and limitations

-John Gruber, the creator and main developer of Markdown, describes Markdown on his website as follows: 'Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).' [^gruber] In other words, Markdown is a way of formatting plain text using human-readable formatting symbols, rather than HTML-style tags such as <b\> for bold or <h1\> to define a top-level heading.
+John Gruber, the creator and main developer of Markdown, describes Markdown on his website as follows: 'Markdown allows you to write using an easy-to-read, easy-to-write plain-text format, then convert it to structurally valid XHTML (or HTML).'[^gruber] In other words, Markdown is a way of formatting plain text using human-readable formatting symbols, rather than HTML-style tags such as <b\> for bold or <h1\> to define a top-level heading.
 For example, this is what the beginning of *Alice's Adventures in Wonderland* would like in Markdown:

 ![Markdown](images/Markdown.png "Markdown.")